How can we help? 👋

 Logic

-Switches are grouped to Switchgroups (Network Device Groups).
-Each Group can have its own Network Access Rule set.
+Switches are grouped to switchgroups (Network Device Groups).
+Each group can have its own Network Access Rule set.

 Notion image